17 Things You Don’t Need for Your New Baby

 It is important to note that, if you’re planning on breastfeeding for a long time, when the baby gets older no fancy cover or blanket will do the trick.
 Somehow, the little stinkers get it into their heads that they must nurse and look around at the same time.
 This basically means, the baby will remove the cover in order to be able to see the world, exposing their source of nourishment shamelessly.
 And who can blame them?
 I mean, you wouldn’t want to have a huge tarp thrown on top of your head while you eat, would you?
 Well, your baby might feel the same way.
 Save your money and make do with a nice blanket.
 And wear clothes that make breastfeeding a comfortable affair.

 Really, we all try to be super mothers.
 Truly, we do.
 We want our kids to have a sleeping schedule, a feeding schedule, no rash, no colic, etc. But you know what makes us super mommies?
 Taking care of ourselves and our finances.
 Not over spending on unnecessary items.

 Marketing efforts have really played a big number on all of us.
 We all fall prey to a ridiculous amount of information.
-While some of it is definitely important stuff and we should listen to it, there is a whole lot of propaganda that drives us to the store for every knick knack imaginable, especially the unnecessary stuff.
+While some of it is definitely important stuff and we should listen to it, there is a whole lot of propaganda that drives us to the store for every knick knack imaginable.